 If you park on private property, use locations that have proven trustworthy.
 NPD occasionally receives reports of individuals collecting money for parking on private property they do not own or lease.
 When the rightful owner or lessee find the unwanted vehicles parked in their yard or lot, they call for the cars to be towed away.

 Do not block sidewalks.
 Doing so diverts pedestrians into the street impeding traffic, while also causing problems for people in wheelchairs or other mobility devices.

 The Norman Police Department encourages patrons to wear masks or face coverings, plan their travel route ahead of time, park legally, and enjoy their time in Norman.

 TAILGATES, PARTIES AND LARGE GATHERINGS

-These amendments place greater responsibility on individuals by putting a potential $50 to $500 fine in place for non-compliance.
+City ordinances place greater responsibility on individuals by putting a potential $50 to $500 fine in place for non-compliance.
 This is in addition to possible prosecution for criminal trespass, disturbing the peace, interference with an official process, or similar offenses as circumstances warrant that was in place in the original ordinance.
 Previously, only business owners faced fines for not posting signage or complying with capacity limitations.

 The Norman Police Department will continue to have the rights and safety of each citizen in mind during this pandemic.
 The department recognizes that a citizen’s residence is their personal and private space, and officers will not impede the citizen’s rights in that area.
 The department will focus on addressing large party gatherings by utilizing the newly adopted changes to the nuisance party ordinance to help slow the spread of COVID-19.
 We ask that citizens and guests of Norman protect one another by following social distancing measures and the face-covering ordinances.